Magic (The Cars song)

 "Magic" is a song by American rock band the Cars from their fifth studio album, Heartbeat City (1984).
-It was released on May 7, 1984, as the album's second single, reaching number 12 on the US Billboard Hot 100 and number one on the Billboard Top Tracks chart.
-The track was written by Ric Ocasek and produced by Robert John "Mutt" Lange and the Cars.
+It was released on May 7, 1984, by Elektra Records, as the album's second single, reaching number 12 on the U.S. Billboard Hot 100 and number one on the Billboard Top Tracks chart.
+The track was written by Ric Ocasek and produced by Mutt Lange and the Cars.
 Ocasek sang lead vocals.

 Music video

 The music video for "Magic" is set at a pool party attended by an array of bizarre and comically deranged characters.
 It features Ocasek walking on the water of the swimming pool as the various characters gather to marvel at him.
 Toward the end of the video, some of the guests (perhaps in their own delusion) attempt to reach Ocasek by stepping onto the pool's surface believing that they too can walk on water, but only end up plunging into the pool.
 Ocasek remains standing (and dry) because, as the song title suggests, "it's magic".

-The Cars shot "Magic" at the Hilton family house in Beverly Hills, which Kathy Hilton had leased to the band.
+The Cars shot "Magic" at the Hilton family house in Beverly Hills, California, which Kathy Hilton had leased to the band.
 A plexiglass platform sat under the surface of the water.
 The platform collapsed on the first take and had to be adjusted to support Ocasek's weight.